Nothender/DGE-DiscordBot/README.md

 # Documentation :
 Command string prefix = "//"
-The bot currently has one feature :
+The bot currently has two feature :
 - when entering the command `ping` the bot replies with `pong`
 - when entering the command `logTest` with argument 1 : the logMode, and other arguments the logInfo the bot will reply with the DGE logMode + Concatenation of logInfos